 A natural change in the veneer leaf width is common and acceptable and each veneer face is assembled from as many veneer leaves as necessary producing a non-symmetrical look.
 The pattern starts on one side of the panel and leaves are added next to each other until the edge of the panel is reached.
 Each veneer face is assembled from as many leaves as necessary and horizontal grains are generally not matched.

 Different mills produce veneers of varying thicknesses but it is typically 1/16th of an inch thick, ranging all the way down to 1/64th of an inch thick.
-The thinnest veneers will be used in manufactured inexpensive furniture, whereas the thicker veneers will be used by woodworkers to make higher grade custom furniture pieces.
+The thinnest veneers are used in manufactured inexpensive furniture.
+On the other hand, woodworkers use the thicker veneers to make higher grade custom furniture pieces.

 Mills based in the US will generally cut to the following thickness: